Be4hape/Be4hape/README.md

 - **[ C ], [ Machine Learning ], [ Stochastic Analysis ( Robotics ) ], [ html ( with clone coding ) ], [ Performing Arts Management ( for PM ) ]**

-- 👨‍💻 All of my projects are available in my [github and blog!]
+- 👨‍💻 All of my projects are available in my [Github and blog!]

 - 📝 I regularly write articles on [https://velog.io/@qkrtlgud20/posts]